MontiCore/monticore/docs/BestPractices.md

   * Advantage: Compact definition.
 No "*framework thinking*" needed (no need to forecast all potential extension points)
   * Disadvantage:
-    The entire production is overriden (some redundancy).
+    1. The entire production is overriden (some redundancy).
+    2. Only one overriding alternative possible.
 * Combinations are possible.
 * Defined by: BR